elliotSchmango/FUDGE-Suite/README.md

 **Categories of vulnerabilities:**
 FUDGE-Suite evaluates unlearning algorithms against 2 broad categories of vulnerabilities:
 * **Active Exploitation:** The attack math explicitly relies on the unlearning process to function.
 It is unlearning-dependent.
-Does the unlearning algorithm have safeguards to detect and block active gradient traps?
 * **Passive Regression:** The attack is injected normally during learning and doesn't care about unlearning.
 It is unlearning-agnostic.
-Does the unlearning algorithm's weight-shifting math accidentally warp the decision boundaries and cause "Innocent Reactivation"?

 **Scope of unlearning:**
 FUDGE-Suite handles client, class, and sample unlearning through the relationship between the threat model and the main pipeline execution.